moorepants/moorepants.info/content/pages/about.rst

 Email is the best way to reach me, although I firmly treat it as asynchronous communication and will respond when I can, which may be instantly or take months.
 I also do not necessarily respond to emails that don't necessitate a response.
+If I suspect you used generative AI to write an email to me, do not expect a response.
 Write "URGENT" in your subject line if urgent, call me if you need synchronous communication, and request a response if one is needed.
+Please include deadlines for responses if you have a deadline.

 If you would like to meet with me, my free time is shown on `my work calendar
 <work-calendar.html>`_.
 Please send me a request to meet by email with some